University Administrative Policies

 1. General

 This policy establishes the process for identifying, remedying, and recouping salary overpayments to University employees.
-This policy applies to all faculty, staff and student employees.
+This policy applies to all faculty, staff, and student employees.

-2. Responsibilities
+2. Responsibilities and Authority

-The University Payroll Department is responsible for making timely and accurate salary payments to employees.
-On occasion, due to errors in processing, timeliness, and reporting mistakes, employees may be paid more than is owed to them.
-Department administrators are responsible for retaining related payroll documentation and for reviewing payroll reports at the end of each month to ensure that there are no discrepancies in employees’ pay for that month.
-If a department administrator becomes aware of an overpayment, he or she is responsible for reporting it to the Payroll Department as soon as the mistake or error is discovered.
-If an employee becomes aware of an overpayment, the employee is responsible for reporting it directly to the Payroll Department and to his or her department administrator.
-Employees must repay all amounts paid in excess, regardless of how or why the overpayment occurred.
-For employees who leave the University before full repayment has been made, the University is authorized to pursue repayment after termination and/or deduct from the employee’s final salary payment any repayment amount not yet received.
+The University Payroll Department is responsible for making timely and accurate salary payments to employees, subject to information provided by UNM departments and employees.
+On occasion, due to errors in processing, timeliness of submission, and reporting, employees may be paid more than is owed to them.
+Department administrators are responsible for retaining related payroll documentation and for reviewing payroll reports after each pay period to ensure that there are no discrepancies in employees’ pay.
+When a department administrator becomes aware of an overpayment, he or she is responsible for reporting it to the Payroll Department as soon as the error is discovered.
+When an employee becomes aware of an overpayment, the employee is responsible for reporting it directly to the Payroll Department and to his or her department administrator.

 3. Administration